elastic/logstash/README.md

 ## Project Principles

+* Community: If a newbie has a bad time, it's a bug.
 * Software: Make it work, then make it right, then make it fast.
-* Community: If a newbie has a bad time, it's a bug.
+* Technology: If it doesn't do a thing today, we can make it do it tomorrow.

 ## Contributing